LetItBeMonia/Calculator/README.md

 # Introduction
-My first personal JavaScript project, created to practice my HTML, CSS, JavaScript and problem-solving skills by building a calculator from scratch.
+My first personal JavaScript project.
+The purpose of the project was to practice my HTML, CSS, and JavaScript skills, as well as problem-solving, by applying them to a real-world project: building a calculator from scratch.

 # Technologies & concepts used
 ## Technologies